Comments on Critical Electric and Magnetic Fields from Holography: Pair Production

 The result can be applied both to the W pair production and to the monopole pair production.
 For the W we have $\T=1/l_s^2$ and $q=1$ from which we recover exactly the critical field predicted by the DBI action (\ref{Ecrdue}).
 We now see why a purely local quantity gives the correct answer, the classical solution is in fact localized near the D3 brane as $E \to E_{cr}$.
 For the magnetic case we have to use the D1 tension which is $1/g_s \gg 1/\alpha'$ greater than the F1 tension.
 But the charge $q$ is different also and is now equal to $4\pi/g^2 =1/g_s$.
 These two factor cancel exactly in (\ref{criticalF}) and this gives a critical magnetic field exactly equal to the critical electric field $B_{cr} = E_{cr}$.
 The point is that the D1 is heavier but also the coupling to the $B$ field is larger.
 The breaking point is at the same threshold (see also \cite{Gorsky:2001up}).

-A comment related to S-duality in this context is in order.
+Some comments related to S-duality are this context is in order.
 S-duality being a non perturbative symmetry is generically broken if one maintains only the leading term in large N large λ expansion, in particular the S-dual theory is not expected to be at weak coupling.
 The leading terms in the pair-production probability turn out to be S-dual and this to a certain extent is a surprise, as already noticed in [7].
 We have not found at this stage a BPS like argument to explain this.
+On the other hand note that one has not found any reason to expect that any of these systems has a perturbative instability thus an expectation that in an S Dual theory there is no magnetic perturbative instability while also not rigorous , could be well entertained.

 For the electric case we have two independent approaches which give the same answer.
 Thus we can be very confident that the $E_{cr}$ is indeed a physical critical point.
 For the magnetic field we do not see any sign of instability from the DBI action.
 The DBI action integrand is $\sqrt{1 + l_s^2 B_{loc}^2 }$ for a constant magnetic field as opposed to $ \sqrt{1 - l_s^2 E_{loc}^2 }$ for the electric case.
 We thus do not see any local $B_{cr}$ above which the action would cease to make sense.
 But the DBI action on a flat brane is not required to know a D1-strings pair production.
 Monopoles are in fact known to be well described near the D3 branes also as BIons, which are spikes of the D3 brane and are solution of the non-linear DBI equation \cite{Gibbons:1997xz,Callan:1997kz}.
 The Euclidean bounce involving a monopole loop would thus correspond to a D3 brane with non-trivial topology.
 Note also the according to \cite{Tseytlin:1996it,Green:1996qg} the S-dual of the DBI action of the D3-brane is self-dual, i.e. it has the same functional form, and thus would predict the same critical value for the field strength.